snisarg/snisarg.github.io/_posts/2021-08-07-tech-interview-prep.markdown

 I generally do easy problems till I find them too easy.
 This is when I'm getting them right back to back covering all edge cases and don't need a lot of thinking.
 If you're good at competitive coding, feel free to skip this step.

-### What do you want out of it?
+### What do you want out of a new job?

 Make a list of what you'd like to see in your dream job.
 Order it by priority.
-Here's some of the things to consider.
+Here's some of the things to consider:

 - Team culture, manager, projects, opportunities
 - Pay